hapinessjs/empty-module/README.md

 ## Change History

+* v1.0.0-beta.6 (2017-05-26)
+    * Latest packages' versions.
+    * Fix new typings for HapiJS.
+    * New packaging script.
+    * Module version related to core version.
 * v1.0.0-beta.2 (2017-04-17)
     * Create `hello-world` **module** with `GET` **route** and **service** to say hello.
     * Create **tests** for each component and the integration of the module inside [Hapiness](https://github.com/hapinessjs/hapiness) application.